jkrauth/workwhere/README.md

 WorkWhere is a web-based Django app for workplace reservations.
 It is kept very simple and best suited for small enterprises.

-Detailed documentation is (not yet) stored in the "docs" directory.
+A more detailed documentation for usage is stored [here](docs/docs.md).

 ## Installation